OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ![](agentdownload.png "width=500")
 *Instructions for connecting a node.*

-Once the node is connected, it will be displayed without the error icon:
+When the node is connected, it will be displayed without the error icon:

 ![](connectednode.png "width=500")
 *New node is connected.*

 We now have an agent connected to Jenkins that has the ability to build Docker images.

-## Installing the Docker Pipeline plugin
+## Install the Docker Pipeline plugin

 The initial configuration of Jenkins installed a number of common plugins.
 However, to build Docker images we need one more plugin called **Docker Pipeline**.
 This is done via {{ Manage Jenkins, Manage Plugins }} and searching for the plugin in the **Available** tab: